JamesBeckmeyer/Fast-Food-Establishments-per-Capita-Compared-to-State-Obesity-Rates/README.md

  2 at web browser
  open the address http://127.0.0.1:5000
  ### webpage:
-Open the index.html file(under \3DataVisualize) in a web browser
+Open the index.html file(under \DataVisualize) in a web browser

 ### Running stdlib for Correlation Test: